alankcf/alankcf/README.md

 <h2 align="center">About Me</h1>

-I am an Engineering Student at the University of British Columbia at Vancouver, BC!
+I am an first year Engineering Student at the University of British Columbia at Vancouver, BC!
 I expect to graduate by 2027.
 My interests include the applications of computers in transportation, security, and user experience.
 Outside of school, you'll probably catch me playing the piano, hiking, and exploring the West Coast.
 I appreciate your visit.
 Please feel free to reach out on Linkedin!

-<h2 align="center">Projects</h1>
+<h2 align="center">What I've Been Working On</h1>

 #### :desktop_computer: [Personal Website](https://alankcf.github.io)